 Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason PTT Digital Solutions Company Limited (PTT Digital) (Formerly is PTT ICT Solutions Company Limited.)
 PTT, the Company's major shareholder, holds 20% of PTT Digital's registered and paid-up capital.
 PTTEP holds 20% of PTT Digital's registered and paid-up capital.
-Income from the Company's personnel seconded to PTT District.
-Manpower rates are based on the actual rates the Company pays to employees seconded to PTT Digital. ■ Total income ■ Accounts receivable 4.12 0.29 The Company and subsidiaries have signed a contract with PTT Digital for IT services and communications.
+Income from the following services: Income from the Company's personnel seconded to PTT Digital Dividend income Income from office building rentals and facility service such as water, electricity, air condition and parking provided by EnCo (a subsidiary of PTTEP) Total income 4.12 Manpower rates are based on the actual rates the Company pays to employees seconded to PTT Digital.
+Accounts receivable The Company and subsidiaries have signed a contract with PTT Digital for IT services and communications.
 Total expenses Accounts payable 23.56 3.54 Condition and price setting follows normal business operations at an arm's length basis for non-related persons or operations.
 PTT Energy Resources Company Limited (PTTER) PTT, the Company's major shareholder, holds 100% of PTTER's registered and paid-up capital.
 Income from office building rentals and facility service such as water, electricity, air condition and parking provided by EnCo (a subsidiary of PTTEP) Total income Accounts receivable 0.15 0.0016 Condition and price setting follows normal business operations at an arm's length basis for non-related persons or operations.
 PTT Energy Solutions Company Limited (PTTES) PTT, the Company's major shareholder, holds 40% of PTTES's registered and paid-up capital.
 GC, TOP and IRPC hold 20% each of PTTES's registered and paid-up capital. ■ Total expenses 0.0062 Condition and price setting follows normal business operations at an arm's length basis for non-related persons or operations.
 Business Services Alliance Company Limited (BSA) PTT, the Company's major shareholder, holds more than 10% of BSA's registered and paid-up capital.
 Income from office building rentals and services provided by EnCo (a subsidiary of PTTEP) Total income Accounts receivable 0.13 0.0024 Condition and price setting follows normal business operations, at an arm's length basis for non-related persons or operations.

-Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason Expenses from the following services: Expenses for field trip arrangements Manpower charges for BSA personnel seconded to PTTGL (a subsidiary of PTTEP) Manpower charges for BSA personnel providing services at (1) Energy Complex, (2) PTT headquarters, (3) PTT Research and Technology Institute in Wangnoi District, Phra Nakhon Si Ayutthaya Province and (4) PTT Research and Technology Institute in Wang Chan District, Rayong Province based on the agreement between BSA and EnCo (the subsidiary of PTTEP) Total expenses Accounts payable Conditions and price setting follow normal business operations, at an arm's length basis for non-related persons or operations.
+Connected Company Relationship Transaction Value (Unit: Million USD) Pricing Policy and/or Reason independency; Expenses from the following services: Expenses for field trip arrangements Manpower charges for BSA personnel seconded to PTTGL (a subsidiary of PTTEP) Manpower charges for BSA personnel providing services at (1) Energy Complex, (2) PTT headquarters, (3) PTT Research and Technology Institute in Wangnoi District, Phra Nakhon Si Ayutthaya Province and (4) PTT Research and Technology Institute in Wang Chan District, Rayong Province based on the agreement between BSA and EnCo (the subsidiary of PTTEP) Total expenses Accounts payable Conditions and price setting follow normal business operations, at an arm's length basis for non-related persons or operations.
 Sport Services Alliance Company Limited (SSA) PTT, the Company's major shareholder, holds more than 10% of BSA's registered and paid-up capital.
 BSA holds 100% of SSA's registered and paid-up capital.
 Income from office building rentals and facility service such as water, electricity, air condition and parking provided by EnCo (a subsidiary of PTTEP) Total income Accounts receivable Sponsorship to Rayong Football Club Total expenses Accounts payable 0.0004 Conditions and price setting follow normal business operations, at an arm's length basis for non-related persons or operations.
 Conditions and price setting follow normal business operations, at an arm's length basis for non-related persons or operations.